Big Problems

 These next two plot developments are perhaps the biggest reality busters of the bunch, and for my money they stop the movie in its tracks:

-Josh calls home from the office and speaks to his mom.
+Josh calls home from the toy company and speaks to his mom.

 Josh writes his mom a letter.